bengal865/2425-python/variables-data-types/instructions1.md

 number_of_pizzas = 5
 ```
 -  Use the `print()` function and `f-strings` to help Python display your silly story on your screen

+## With Your Assigned Partner

+- Check your partner's silly story and give them some helpful and specific feedback
+    - Did your partner use a variety of variables to create the silly story?
+    - Did your partner follow the guidelines for naming Python variables?
+         - Variable names written in lowercase
+          - Used short, descriptive name for each variable